cacticrown/InputManager-for-MonoGame-XNA/README.md

-this is not mine and I didn't write this.
-I forked it as a joke
+this monstrosity is not mine and I didn't write this.
+I forked it as a joke please understand